Rebalance Partnership Project and Saving Forest Elephants, Fighting Climate Changeand Empowering Local Communities

 This model is ground-breaking, scalable and promises to launch a global paradigm shift that values elephants that are alive over ones that are slaughtered for their tusks.
 According to the IMF, a forest elephant is worth $40,000 when killed for his/her ivory while a healthy elephant is worth $1.75 million while alive, based on the carbon sequestration and other ecosystem services that it performs within a forest during its lifetime

 With this information, a new trustworthy, traceable, and transparent ecosystem services platform has been built—grounded in the most innovative technological, scientific, and economic advances— to offset unavoidable greenhouse gas emissions towards sustaining and regenerating both the elephants and their forest habitats.
 And it is not only carbon offsets, but the ecosystem services, such as increasing biodiversity, that these elephants provide us and our planet.
 With Rebalance Earth’s valuation system in place, we are already making green waves across the planet.

-The next step is for CAP to assist with the implementation of this precedent-setting project in Gabon as soon as possible.
+The next step is for CAP to assist with the implementation of this precedent-setting project as soon as possible.